MODERN SLAVERY STATEMENT FOR 2018/19

 Published in accordance with the Modern Slavery Act 2015, this statement outlines the steps taken by schuh to prevent modern slavery and human trafficking throughout our business and supply chains.

-- schuh is committed to providing customers with goods that have been produced in decent and safe working conditions, lawfully, through fair and honest dealings and without exploiting the people who made them.
+- schuh continues to commit to providing customers with goods that have been produced in decent and safe working conditions, lawfully, through fair and honest dealings and without exploiting the people who made them.

 - We work with an established footwear supply base and build close relationships with our suppliers and agents.
-We understand that our biggest exposure to modern slavery is in our product supply chains, where we have undertaken due diligence to minimise this risk.
-Our shoes are predominantly sourced from China, Spain, Italy, Portugal, Vietnam and India.
+We understand that our biggest exposure to modern slavery is in our product supply chains, where we will continue to undertake due diligence to minimise this risk.
+Our shoes are predominantly sourced from China, Spain, Italy, Portugal, and India.

 - For all of our main factories used for shoe production, approved third party social audits and our own in-house audits are completed and qualified, along with any corrective action progress reports for any non-compliances found.
 These third party factory audits are undertaken against schuh ethical codes and standards and consist of site tours, document reviews and worker interviews.
 Our QC team works with the suppliers and factories to ensure any non-compliance is resolved in a timely manner relative to the associated risk of the matters of concern.

-- schuh are committed to addressing and minimising the risk of modern slavery and human trafficking within our business and supply chain.
+- schuh are committed to continuing to address and minimise the risk of modern slavery and human trafficking within our business and supply chain.
 We will continue to review our policies and processes throughout the next financial year.
 Our Buying and QC teams will continue to visit our main suppliers and factories to further our working relationship and involvement within our supply base.
 We will continue to prioritise visits to factories based on higher risk areas and are committed to increasing the transparency within our supply chain year upon year.

 Colin Temple, Managing Director